S0FTS0RR0W/Grub-Configurator/README.md

 # Grub Configurator

-A simple GUI application for configuring the GRUB bootloader.
+A simple GUI application for configuring the GRUB bootloader, aimed for Arch Linux systems.

 ## Features